joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6464093/2025/06/30/michael-porter-jr-nets-cameron-johnson-nuggets-nba-trade-grades/

 **Depth free-agency targets: The 12 best players on the secondary market**\
 `Players who were bought out or did not receive a qualifying offer can still be effective depth.
-Here's 12 possible reclamation projects.`\
+Here are 12 possible reclamation projects.`\
 https://nytimes.com/athletic/6464065/2025/06/30/nhl-free-agency-secondary-market-targets/

 **Injured Alex Pietrangelo steps away, says 'likelihood is low' of return to NHL**\